MDIDOCVW Sample: Demonstrates MDI Using Doc/View Architecture

-On the File menu, click New Bounce or New Hello to create an MDI child window.
-Both kinds of MDI child windows determine what menus are shown when they are active.
-Both kinds of windows have a Color menu.
-When you select a color on this menu, the color of the bouncing ball or of the Hello text is updated.
+Click New Bounce or New Hello on the File menu to create a new MDI child window.
+Both types of MDI child windows determine what menus are shown when they are active.
+Both types of windows have a Color menu.
+When you choose a color from this menu, the color of the bouncing ball or of the Hello text is updated.
 Click Custom to call a Color dialog box, from which you can select a custom color.

-The Bounce window also has a Speed menu, from which you can select how fast the ball moves around the screen.
+The Bounce window also has a Speed menu, from which you can select the speed the ball moves around the screen.

 A toolbar implements most of the menu commands.
 The toolbar also implements check box buttons for the five basic colors.

-Although CBounceView and CHelloView both override Create, the override is not required to take advantage of the MDI support of the framework.
-The override of Create, found in the CBounceViewclass, illustrates how to change the default cursor.
+Although CBounceView and CHelloView both override Create, the override is not necessary to take advantage of the framework's MDI support.
+The override of Create, found in the CBounceView class, illustrates how to change the default cursor.
 Changing the default cursor of a window requires registering a new WNDCLASS by calling AfxRegisterWndClass and passing the name of the WNDCLASS in the call to Create.